zmomz/Segmenting_Toronto/README.md

-Peer-graded Assignment: Segmenting and Clustering Neighborhoods in Toronto
+Segmenting and Clustering Neighborhoods in Toronto Making informed decision (data driven) on choosing the best neighborhood in Toronto.